Zamiell/isaac-coding/README.md

 Here's a brief summary of the text-editor meta - which text-editor is the best?

-Notepad++ has historically been extremely popular among amateur programmers, but at some point you need something better, as you will want your code to be compiled and linted on the fly.
+Notepad++ is great for both general file viewing and amateur programming.
+But at some point you need something better, as you will want your code to be compiled and linted on the fly.

 #### ZeroBrane

-The typically solution for this kind of functionality is to get an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), or integrated development environment.
+Historically, the typical solution to get this kind of functionality is to use an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), or integrated development environment.
 Lua's best IDE is called [ZeroBrane Studio](https://studio.zerobrane.com/).
 This is even the solution [encouraged by Spider in the official API](https://moddingofisaac.com/docs/debugging.html).

 In order to get auto-completion in ZeroBrane, you will need to use [Yusyuriv's helpful repository](https://github.com/Yusyuriv/Afterbirth-API-for-ZeroBrane).
 Unfortunately, this is not completely up to date for the latest patches.